m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/samples/domains/domain-home-on-pv/prerequisites.md

        $ kubectl apply -f https://raw.githubusercontent.com/oracle/weblogic-kubernetes-operator/{{< latestMinorVersion >}}/kubernetes/samples/scripts/create-weblogic-domain/ingresses/traefik-ingress-sample-domain1-cluster-cluster-1.yaml
        ```

-   **NOTE:** We give each cluster ingress a different host name that is decorated using both its operator domain UID and its cluster name.
+   **NOTE**: We give each cluster ingress a different host name that is decorated using both its operator domain UID and its cluster name.
 This makes each cluster uniquely addressable even when cluster names are the same across different clusters.
 When using `curl` to access the WebLogic domain through the ingress, you will need to supply a host name header that matches the host names in the ingress.

    For more information on ingresses and load balancers, see [Ingress]({{< relref "/managing-domains/accessing-the-domain/ingress/_index.md" >}}).